ANCPLabOldenburg/megqc_documentation/book/introduction.md

 * The **GUI** is ideal for beginners or users who prefer a more visual interface.

 ## Metrics in MEGqc
 The different calculation modules within MEGqc are called `metrics` and they are used to evaluate specific types of artifacts or aspects of data quality.
 The outputs of the `calculation module` are provided as machine-readable outputs (**JSON files** and **TSV files**), which are used by the `plotting module` to generate detailed visual HTML reports of each metric.
 There are six independent metrics, and this documentation will cover each of their HTML reports.
+The 6 metrics can be grouped as:

 1. **Channel Quality Metrics**